Find Her Passion. Find Her Voice.

 Students learn a wide variety of songs that are geared to their interest and ability level.
 Attention is given to accurate pitch production and singing accompanied by movement.

-Music class for students in grades one through four meet three times over the six-day cycle: one class for violin instruction, one class for voice instruction, and one class for Lower School Chorus.
 Instruction of melody, harmony, rhythm, form, and music reading are the components of music classes.
 Musical activities develop vocal ability (accurate pitch production) with the introduction of syncopated rhythms and simple parts singing.
 Violin instruction focuses on note reading, note values, and different musical symbols.

 Students in grades three and four are invited to participate in Les Petites Voix, an afterschool school choir club that includes students from grades three through twelve.